The FNC European Masters 2016

 - The winning semi-finalists meet in the final match.

 - Winning any match will add to a player's 2015 rankings points.
-An unbeaten player will receive 50 points per group stage win, 70 more for the R8 match, 90 more for the semi-final, and 140 for the final, a total of 500 points.
+An unbeaten player will receive 50 points per group stage win, 15 bonus points for reaching the round of 8, 55 more for winning the R8 match, 90 more for the semi-final, and 140 for the final, for a total of 500 points.
 The third place match will be worth 50 points.

-- The winner of this tournament would be considered FNC European Champion for 2015.
+- The winner of this tournament will be considered FNC European Champion for 2016.

-- The rankings points would count towards the 2015 year-end rankings, on top of the players' six best results of the year at four tournament levels, and will help decide the year end number 1 player.
-The points will not count towards qualification for the 2016 FNC European Masters or any other year-end event that might take place in 2016.
-For the FNC Rankings, based on the past 52 weeks of tournaments, the European Masters will be categorized as a 500 point event.
+- The rankings points count towards the 2016 year-end rankings, on top of the players' seven best results of the year at the four tournament levels, and will help decide the year-end number 1 player.
+The points will not count towards qualification for the 2017 FNC European Masters or any other year-end event that might take place in 2017.
+For the FNC Current Rankings, based on the past 52 weeks of tournaments, the European Masters will be categorized as a 500 point event.